 A/B Split and Multivariate Test Duration Calculator by VWO

 The calculator allows you to calculate maximum duration for which your test should run.

 This is for surveying visitors that are currently surfing your site.
 We use this in our agency.
 Allows you to set up behavior-triggered surveys to find out why your customers are behaving the way they do.

 A great tool for getting feedback from your visitors, when abandoning the shopping cart and also when completing a purchase.
 A lot of extra tools for analyzing responses.
 Works well on mobile browsers.

 Surveymonkey has been around for a long time and offers a stable experience.
 Has good analytical tools for analyzing your responses.

 Free and easy to use.
 Data is collected into spreadsheets which makes the data easy to analyze.

 The prettiest survey tool of all.

-- Form a hypothesis – A/B testing has to start from a clearly defined hypothesis.
+- Form a hypothesis.
+A/B testing has to start with a clearly defined hypothesis.

 - Statistical relevance.
 Never stop split testing before reaching a significance percentage of at least 95%.